 October 31, 2018

 Halloween is here!
-It’s all good with the candy and costumes, but don’t bring the scariness into the workplace when you’re painting.
+It’s all good with the candy and costumes, but don’t bring the scariness into the workplace when you have a painting job.

-Keep it lean and clean no matter the time of the year when it comes to painting preparation.
-Here are five things not to do when you’re beginning a painting project.
+Keep it lean and clean no matter the time of the year when it comes to paint preparation.
+Here are five things not to do when you’re beginning a project as a painting contractor.

-Paint over dirt: It’s tempting, especially if you’re short on time—or maybe you think it won’t matter if you’re using a paint primer with anti-mold and -mildew components.
+2. Paint over dirt: It’s tempting, especially if you’re short on time—or maybe you think it won’t matter if you’re using a paint primer with anti-mold and -mildew components.
 Not true.
 Your surface and whether it’s clean or not dictates the paint’s ability to adhere to it.
 You’re not going to want to take that call a year later to hear about peeling paint, are you?
-Poor outcomes reflects poorly on you.
-Make sure to take a damp cloth to remove any dirt or debris to create a smooth surface prior to your painting project.

-Skimp on rags and wipers: You know this!
+4. Skimp on rags and wipers: You know this!
 But a little reminder never hurts.
 Hopefully, you’re investing in the best wipers on the market, much like a surgeon only uses the best instruments.
 Cheap wipers (or excessively dirty ones) leave behind grime and fibers that affect the surface you’re painting.
-Replace these regularly!
-Try: Old School® Premium T-Shirt cotton wipers and SuperTuff® Microfiber Towels.

-Be careless by not straining your paint: Think you haven’t got time for straining your paint?
-You know you’re risking clogging your sprayers and putting inferior paint on the walls, complete with impurities that can add a grainy or uneven texture.
-Reliable straining bags with professional-grade mesh and filters can be a live-saver.
-Try: SuperTuff® Polyester Bag Paint & Stain Strainer and EZ-Strainer Paint & Stain Strainer.
+5. Be careless by not straining your paint: Think you haven’t got time for straining your paint?
+Don’t!
+When you do not strain your paint, you increase your risk of clogging sprayers.
+In addition to this costly mistake, you’ll also be putting inferior paint on the walls, complete with impurities that can add a grainy or uneven texture.

 Save the scary stuff for Halloween and remember paint prep is key.
-Check out more products at Trimaco.com to ensure the best jobsite protection.
+Trimaco has a fun line of surface protectors, masking products, paint strainer and rags to help prep your jobsite.
+Check out our full catalog to ensure the best jobsite protection.